Mudili-Tejaswini/bvrith-de-c1-team14-cityfix-civic-service-analytics/docs/problem_charter.md

 - Gold metrics
 - Power BI dashboard
 - Streaming simulation
-- GitHub evidence
+- GitHub documentation and weekly evidence
 ---

 ## 5. Scope Exclusions

 List what the team will not build.

-Examples:

 - No production application
-- No real customer data
+- No real customer or personal data
+- No complaint registration website
 - No payment gateway integration
 - No copied internet project submission
 - No fake screenshots or unexplained AI-generated work
 ---

 ## 6. Success Criteria

 By the end of 12 weeks, the project is successful if:
+- Power BI dashboard uses Gold tables only.
+- Data quality checks are implemented and documented.
+- GitHub repository contains complete weekly evidence and project documentation.

 - The pipeline can be explained end to end.
 - The team can show Bronze, Silver, DQ, Gold, dashboard, and streaming evidence.